-As of the Universal Registration Document date, the Company does not hold any treasury shares apart from the shares held under the liquidity contract, and no Company shares are held by any of its subsidiaries or by any third parties on its behalf.
+As of December 31, 2022, the Company held a total of 17,143 treasury shares representing 0.3% of the capital stock.
+No shares of the Company are held by any of its subsidiaries whatsoever or by any third parties on its behalf.